tytydraco/yessleep/out/Do_Not_Stop_Reading.md

 Are you there?
 Is someone reading this?
 I guess someone must be.

 I’m not really sure what to say, but I know that I need to keep typing.
-I'm really scared right now, but I need to keep typing or else everything will end.
+I'm really scared right now, but I need to keep typing or else I will die.

 I guess I should tell you what’s happening right now, because you’re probably confused about this.
 Trust me, I’m confused too, but I need to keep typing and you need to keep reading this.